mysteryx93/Modern.Net-Tutorial/2_Avalonia.md

 First, run your app and press F12 to open the Avalonia DevTools.
 Put the tools window on the right-side of the screen and your app on the left.
 Click on the Visual Tree tab, hover over the control that you want to analyze, and press CTRL+SHIFT.
 It will browse to that element in the visual tree and you can see what attributes are in effect.

-Also, you can browse the source styles, [Avalonia.Themes.Fluent](https://github.com/AvaloniaUI/Avalonia/tree/master/src/Avalonia.Themes.Fluent) if using the built-in styles, or [FluentAvalonia](https://github.com/amwx/FluentAvalonia/tree/master/FluentAvalonia/Styling).
+Also, you can browse the source styles, [Avalonia.Themes.Fluent](https://github.com/AvaloniaUI/Avalonia/tree/master/src/Avalonia.Themes.Fluent) if using the built-in styles, or [FluentAvalonia](https://github.com/amwx/FluentAvalonia/tree/master/src/FluentAvalonia/Styling).

-I found out that some styles are set in FluentAvalonia as `Height="32"` or `Padding="2"` directly on the controls without using resources; those cannot be oveerriden at all unless you replace the whole template as [explained in this ticket](https://github.com/amwx/FluentAvalonia/issues/176).

 ### Code-Behind